circuithub/mail-listener/README.md

   port: 993 # imap port
   secure: true # use secure connection
   mailbox: "INBOX" # mailbox to monitor
+  fetchUnreadOnStart: true # use it only if you want to get all unread email on lib start.
+Default is `false`

  # start listener.
 You can stop it calling `stop method`